 03 Hire solid developers

-Now it is time to pick the development team that will handle the project.
-While , it is wise to check the portfolio, read the reviews, ask about the number of Senior Developers on board, test the communication, and check the development methodologies.
+Now it is time to pick the app development team that will handle the project.
+While choosing the perfect match, it is wise to check the portfolio, read the reviews, ask about the number of Senior Developers on board, test the communication, and check the development methodologies.
 Usually, the crew consists of a few people such as UX/UI Designer, Developers, Quality Assurance Specialists, and Project Manager.
 Why do you need all of them?
-We have a , but in a nutshell:
+We have a whole article about this topic, but in a nutshell:

 04 Build an MVP of food delivery app